How to Get More Reviews (15 Easy Ways That Work in 2026)

 Instead, time your review requests to when you know the product’s in the customer’s hands.
 You can do this by checking the average delivery time and basing your decision on that with a few days’ margin.

-For example, if your standard shipping policy is 2-3 working days, you can send out requests for feedback a week after delivery.
+For example, if your standard shipping policy is 2-3 working days, you can send out requests for customer feedback a week after delivery.
 That ensures people physically have the goods and the time to test them, which makes it more likely they’ll leave a review.

 Review request email from Argos showing timing strategy to get more reviews